 University of Washington Program

 Our DBP program offers wide flexibility to fellows to design one's unique training focus in a range of clinical settings (including LEND interdisciplinary/multidisciplinary formats) and research balance.
 Great opportunity for those interested in neurodevelopmental disabilities.
-Trainees will get a total allowance of $8500, intended to offset the cost of living in Seattle.
-The allowance is included in the total compensation schedule which is paid out in each paycheck throughout the academic year.
+Trainees have opportunity to pursue a UW graduate certificate in Maternal and Child Health and attend academic society meetings (SDBP, AACPDM, PAS).
+Our program also promotes trainee personal and professional wellness.

 Seattle Children's Hospital